tiptoettt/instashell/README.md

 ### How it works?

 Script uses an Android ApkSignature to perform authentication in addition using TOR and rotating the ip address to avoid blocking.
+The script uses Instagram-py algorithm, see the project at: https://github.com/antony-jr/instagram-py

 ### Donate!
 Support the authors: